pereiraleo447/worldbuilding-obsidian/Shrine of the Kobold Queen/5. Locations/Eldranos/Eldranos.md

 ## Example

 Write a list of notable characters your players might come across.
-Make sure to link to their page for more info if applicable
+Make sure to link to their page for more info if applicable.
 # Notable Places

 ## Example